Guides

 Final Preload-Style Check

-Before launch day, make a short note with your own yes-or-no answers: Steam date confirmed, specs checked, Early Access notes read, Workshop expectations understood, and first save planned as a test.
-If any answer is no, wishlist and wait for reports.
+Before your first session, make a quick yes-or-no check: Steam availability confirmed, specs checked, Early Access notes read, Workshop expectations understood, and first save planned as a test.
+If any answer is no, wait for reports.
 Paralives is likely to be most enjoyable when your first session has a clear purpose instead of the pressure to decide whether it replaces another game immediately.

 Sources